dergigi/dergigi.github.io/bitcoin/lessons/ch2-12-the-history-and-downfall-of-money.md

 categories: [bitcoin, lesson]
 ---

+> they would not remember the simple rules their friends had given them, such
+> as, that, if you get into the fire, it will burn you, and that, if you cut
+> your finger very deeply with a knife, it generally bleeds, and she had never
+> forgotten that, if you drink a bottle marked "poison," it is almost certain to
+> disagree with you, sooner or later.
+> <cite>[Lewis Carroll][carroll], [Alice in Wonderland][alice]</cite>

 Many people think that money is backed by gold, which is locked away in big vaults, protected by thick